buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 DOUBLE_SWING_RIGHT
 </td>
 <td valign="top" width="40%">Door with one panel that swings in
-both directions and to the right in the main trafic direction.
+both directions and to the right in the main traffic direction.
 Also called double acting door.<br>
 <blockquote class="note">NOTE&nbsp; Direction of swing (whether in or out) is determined at the <em>IfcDoor</em> or <em>IfcDoorStandardCase</em>.<br>
 <br></blockquote>